thekalinga/books-raw/repo/introduction-to-international-law/28-international-institutions.md

 Health Conference at New York on July 22, 1946, that the Office International d'Hygiène Publique was dissolved.

-[^590/2]: _See_ Myers, "Liquidation of League of Nations Functions", American Journal of International Law (1948), Vol. 42, at pp. 320 _et seq._
+[^590/2]: _See_ Myers, "Liquidation of League of Nations Functions", _American Journal of International Law_ (1948), Vol. 42, at pp. 320 _et seq._

-[^591/1]: The succession of an institution to the powers of another which has ceased to be, involves different considerations from the case of a reconstituted organisation.
-Quaere, whether the Organisation for Economic Co-operation and Development (OÉCD), which replaced the Organisation for European Economic Co-operation (OEEC), with wider geographical and other powers, was a case of "reconstitution"
+[^591/1]: The succession of an institution to the powers of another which has ceased to be, involves different considerations from the case of a reconstituted organisation. _Quaere_, whether the Organisation for Economic Co-operation and Development (OÉCD), which replaced the Organisation for European Economic Co-operation (OEEC), with wider geographical and other powers, was a case of "reconstitution"